 Yes, you should update CAAPID with the NBDE part II information.
 It is extremely important that CAAPID be updated.
 You can also email us informing us that you would like to update your application.
 We will then allow you to upload the new score report to your UIC application.

 Q. If I have earned a US degree (associate’s, bachelors, master’s degree) and I am applying to the DMD-AS program, should I submit my academic credentials from that program?

 You should list all US degree(s) you have earned in your CAAPID and UIC application.
 In addition, when you submit the UIC online application, you should list the program you are enrolled in or have earned a degree from.
 The UIC application will provide you with a tab that will allow you to upload your transcript.

-The College will accept applications from students who hold a valid visa status.
+The College of Dentistry is accepting applications from students that currently hold a U.S. valid visa status.